dperique/Kuul_periodics/README.md

 can be slimmed down into containers and instead of running VMs on Openstack, we can run the containers on Kubernetes -- hence the name Kuul as a play on the word Zuul.

+## Jobs are implemented as Kubernetes CronJobs

+The periodic jobs are implemented as Kubernetes CronJobs.
+This allow us to:

+* Run containers on a certain schedule (like what we can do with cron)
+* Retain jobs that finished (including logs).
+After the jobs are done, the pods are left behind by default.
+You can retrieve the logs as needed and "page throught" different pods/jobs that ran in the past to help you see how things may have changes (in the case where you are trying to figure out when something stopped working).
+The number of failed and succeeded jobs retained is configurable and you can delete the pods when you need to -- for example, when you don't need them anymore or if they consume too many resources.
+* Use nodeSelectors to choose which k8s nodes the jobs run on.
+* Have control to prevent a job from running again when the current one has not finished.
+  This feature is what I need when running regular cron because if a job is already running and it's time to launch another job, cron will launch it regardless of if the current job is running or not.
+* Use `kubectl editi ...` or `kubectl apply ...` to
+  * Suspend periodic jobs by changing the `suspend` pod parameter.
+This allows us to quickly suspend and resume jobs for scheduling.
+This is useful when you need to perform maintenance and want to stop running the periodic jobs and then to resume them when the maintenance is complete.
+* Change the job schedule by changing the `schedule` parameter.
+This is useful when you want to run a job immediately to debug it (just change the `schedule` parameter to the next minute) or when you want to just re-arrange the schedule.

 ## Kuul Images

 Every periodic job needs a docker image.
 I call these images "Kuul Images".
-For whatever script you want to run, create your container for it -- try to make it as small as possible.
+For whatever script you want to run, create your container for it -- try to make the container small as possible to help with scalability.
+You will also need a docker registry where you can push your images and where Kubernetes can pull the images from.

+The container can run arbitray things.
+I like to keep the implementation of the Kuul Periodics and the Kuul Images separate.
+The Kuul Periodics system just runs the image and does not care what it does.
+I expect people to use the Kuul Periodics system but to have a separate repo and build process for their custom Kuul Images.

 ## Kuul k8s cluster

-Once you have docker images that you want to run, you will have to create a k8s cluster upon which to run them.
+Once you have Kuul Images that you want to run, you will have to create a k8s cluster upon which to run them.
 I call this the "Kuul k8s cluster".

 If you want to have multiple Kuul k8s clusters, go ahead and make them.
-This will be good for having more than one Kuul system to run your periodic jobs - in case one of them has a problem or you want to experiment with one without affecting another one supporting, say, production operations.
+This will be good for having more than one Kuul system to run your periodic jobs for the following reasons:

+* In case one of your Kuul Periodic Systems has a problem and becomes unusable (this eliminates a single point of failure for running periodic jobs)
+* You want to experiment with something without affecting another Kuul Periodic System that is running jobs for production operations.
+* You just want a separate system for other reasons.

-Also, the Kuul k8s cluster can be made up of different types of k8s nodes; each node can have certain characteristics.
+The Kuul k8s cluster can be made up of different types of k8s nodes; each node can have certain characteristics.
 For example:

 * nodes that can talk to "internal only" environments (staging, dev) and can access only